Journal of Memetics

 We feel that this plethora of approaches proves the potential of evolutionary

 thought in all fields of human sciences.
-At the same time this means that
+At the same time this means

-which is one of the aims of our journal.
+their applications, which is one of the aims of our journal.

 - Boyd R. and Richerson PJ.
 1985.
 Culture